Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Introduction

-A key motivation for our work is the fact that many serology tests define positive samples to be those falling outside the 3$\sigma$ confidence intervals for negatives \cite{3sig1,3sig2,3sig3,stat1}.
+A key motivation for our work is the fact that many serology tests define positive samples to be those falling outside the 3$\sigma$ confidence intervals for negatives (\cite{3sig1,3sig2,3sig3,stat1}).
 Since one population does not generally contain information about another, this assumption yields logical misconceptions.
-Moreover, $3\sigma$ confidence intervals are only guaranteed to bound roughly $88$\% of measurements, not $99.7$\% as is sometimes assumed in literature \cite{ChebIneq}.\footnote{This observation is a direct consequence of the Chebyshev inequality.} This consideration is especially important for heavy tailed and/or bimodal distributions, which may occur in biological settings \cite{stat1}.
+Moreover, $3\sigma$ confidence intervals are only guaranteed to bound roughly $88$\% of measurements, not $99.7$\% as is sometimes assumed in literature (\cite{ChebIneq}).\footnote{This observation is a direct consequence of the Chebyshev inequality.} This consideration is especially important for heavy tailed and/or bimodal distributions, which may occur in biological settings (\cite{stat1}).
 Inattention to such details can therefore introduce unnecessary inaccuracy in testing.

-Our work addresses such issues by leveraging the principle that uncertainty quantification (UQ) can and should be built into all steps of the analysis.\footnote{We mean UQ in the broader sense of analyses and steps that improve confidence in measurements.} This manifests most clearly in the optimization of our loss function, which explicitly minimizes classification error.
-However, we also discuss how sources of measurement uncertainty (e.g.\ arising from the properties of photodetectors in fluorescence measurements) contribute to probability models describing both negative { and positive} serology results.
-This thorough attention to UQ is necessary to fully extract the information contained in measurements and permits us to quantify additional errors induced by simpler thresholding approaches.
+Our work addresses such issues by leveraging the idea that mathematical modeling can and should be be built into all steps of the analysis.
+This manifests most clearly in the formulation of our loss function, which is expressed explicitly in terms of probability density functions (PDFs) that characterize training data.
+As a natural extension, we also discuss how sources of measurement uncertainty (e.g.\ arising from the properties of photodetectors in fluorescence measurements) contribute to these models.
+This thorough attention to the underlying physics and behavior of the data is necessary to fully extract the information contained in measurements and permits us to quantify additional errors induced by simpler approaches based on thresholds.